 “Yer a horny one, ain’tcha?”
 There was a man watching me from the edge of the road.
 Still half asleep, I thought it was Jace.

 “Ain’t no one ‘round but me, boy.
 You shure was a’moanin’ and a’writhin’ down there.
 Why don’ts we both hava little fun,”as he stumbled down the incline into the ditch.

 Fully awake now, I scooted away from him.
 He backhanded me. telling me to lay still.
 As he started to unbuckle his trousers, I kicked him in the balls.
 He screamed and backhanded me until I was knocked out.
 Jace and Max came back to me in my blacked-out state.

 “Let me handle this,” Jace told me.
 “Sic ‘em,” He told Max.
 Super Dog jumped up and bit the asshole on the butt, his jaw locked onto my attacker.
 Max knocked him off his feet as he struggled to get away, flailing at his invisible attacker.

 “What the fuck,” he screamed.
 “Yer a cursed devil, ya little bitch.”

 “Go ta hell, redneck,” I taunted him, collapsing back into unconsciousness.

 I awoke all alone.
 My body ached from the assaults I had suffered the past few days.
 In my heart I believed Jace and Max had actually protected me.
 My brain worried I had been raped again while unconscious.
 I now knew that Jace was still in my heart.
 I had conjured him when I needed him.
 It gave me the resolve to fight back and not to be the victim of evil people.
-My heart beat stronger as I resolved to never be imprisoned unjustly again, to not go along with situations hoping someone else would rescue me,, and to keep Jace and Max in my heart to steel me under difficult situations.
+My heart beat stronger as I resolved to never be imprisoned unjustly again, to not go along with situations hoping someone else would rescue me.
+I promised to keep Jace and Max in my heart to steel me under difficult situations.